-It's part of the addiction process and key to our initial question of whether we'll feel anxiety if we stop taking CBD.
+It's part of the addiction process and the key to our initial question of whether we'll feel anxiety if we stop taking CBD.

 CBD does not normalize.

 Why doesn't it do this?
 It seems too good to be true.
-Even THC (it's chemical cousin in cannabis) will normalize.
+Even THC (it's a chemical cousin in cannabis) will normalize.

 This gets to the heart of the endocannabinoid system.